With a customer experience strategy, you can be sure that your customers are leaving happy and wanting more. Here’s what you’ll find in this article.

 Remember: online reviews provide you with valuable customer feedback.
 Customers give you valuable feedback about what they liked and didn’t like about their experience.
 The only problem is that there are hundreds of review sites across the Internet.

 With BirdEye, you can view reviews from over 150 sites in a single dashboard.
 You don’t have to switch between dozens of review sites to find out what your customers are saying.
 It’s feedback from all over the Internet in one place.

-With BirdEye, sending surveys is easier than ever before.
-BirdEye allows you to send surveys including Net Promoter Score.
+You don’t have to struggle to get accurate customer data.
+BirdEye allows you to send surveys.
 You’ll be able to analyze the results within the BirdEye dashboard.

 Worried that your customers don’t want to take long surveys?
 With BirdEye’s customer experience template, all customers have to do is pick between three options: happy, sad, and neutral.

 BirdEye’s surveys are award-winning and fully customizable.
 Whether you want to send a simple survey or a complex one, BirdEye has got you covered.

 Insights with Natural Language Processing

 Remember, overall star rating isn’t the only data from reviews that matters.
 There’s also the unstructured that you get from review text.

 Of course, it can be hard to get any sort of insights from mountains of review text.
 It can be hard to tell where the legitimate issues are or whether a reviewer is just a constant complainer.
 Natural Language Processing gives you the information you need to cut through the noise.
 BirdEye’s NLP engine Athena gives you the insights that you need to understand what categories are being talked about the most.

 Athena doesn’t just collect data on your reviews.
 Athena lets you know how well you’re doing in comparison with your competitors.
 Make sure that you never fall behind in a single category with BirdEye.